 Table of Contents

-Storage.
-The purpose of our example app is to manage information about books.
-That is, we deal
+purpose of our example app is to manage information about books.
+That is, we

-The following is a sample data population for the model class
+The following table shows a sample data population for the model class

 |006251587X||Weaving the Web||2000|

 |0465026567||Gödel, Escher, Bach||1999|

 What do we need for a data management app?
 There are four standard use cases, which have to be supported by the app:

 Create a new book record by allowing the user to enter the data of a book that is to be added to the collection of stored book records.